-Wagner's multifaceted practice has created an entire visual language to engage the audience in communicating with nature.
+Wagner's multifaceted practice forces the audience in communicating with nature.
 Abstract unseen anthropomorphic shapes found in nature and minerals are the main actors of this world of mythologies and cyclical redundancies.
 Through different medium and projects, the artist examines the themes of identity, geography and spirituality and offers to the viewer an escape from traditional geographic and artistic boundaries.

-Through his exhibitions including Exil (Museum am Rothenbaum, 2013), Kundry (La Filature de Mulhouse 2015), Wagner applied his experience in the moving image to photography, exploring the possibilities of narrative in a silent and motionless environment through large-scale abstract photography.
+Through his exhibitions including Exil (Museum am Rothenbaum, 2013) and Kundry (La Filature de Mulhouse 2015), Wagner explores the possibilities of narrative in a silent and motionless environment through large-scale abstract photography.